VPDC

 • Loss of appetite

 After these initial symptoms, an itchy rash with fluid-filled blisters appears throughout the body.
 Chickenpox blisters typically start at the chest, back, and face before spreading over the entire body.
-Blisters turn into scabs in 4-7 days, after other signs of illness.
+Blisters usually turn into scabs in five to seven days, after other signs of illness.

 Chickenpox can cause several health complications.
-Complications include Group A streptococcal disease (skin and soft tissue infections), encephalitis (swelling of the brain) pneumonia (lung infection), bleeding problems, sepsis (bloodstream infection) and dehydration.
+Complications include skin and soft tissue infections, swelling of the brain (encephalitis), lung infection (pneumonia), bleeding problems, bloodstream infections (sepsis) and dehydration.

 Those who are more likely to have serious complications due to chickenpox are: